 If you're also looking for quick and easy Halloween decor ideas or just need a fun mask, check out DIY Halloween 101.

-There are many reasons not to take your kids out for traditional, around the neighborhood, nighttime trick-or-treating: Your little pumpkin is just too young and is still afraid of the dark.
-You have a sensory child (like mine) and a complete meltdown seems inevitable.
-You’re trying to move toward a more earth-friendly or less sugary Halloween.
-Or, you just want your kids to think more about giving than getting.
+There are many reasons not to take your kids out for traditional, around the neighborhood, nighttime trick-or-treating: Your little pumpkin is just too young and is afraid of the dark; you have a sensory-sensitive child (like mine) and a complete meltdown seems inevitable; you’re trying to move toward a more earth-friendly or less sugary Halloween; or you just want your kids to think more about giving than getting.

-Whatever the reason, there’s no need to feel left out for Halloween.
-There are plenty of alternatives to traditional trick-or-treating in Boston, and dare I say, they may be even better than the real thing!
+Whatever the reason, there’s no need to feel left out on Halloween.
+There are plenty of alternatives to traditional trick-or-treating for Boston area families, and dare I say, they may be even better than the real thing!